1. FAQs

 What support is available to aid migration from your existing system to the NHS Secure Boundary solution?

-Your organisation will be assigned a dedicated project manager and technical resource from within the NHS Secure Boundary on-boarding team.
-These resources will be your first port of call for support throughout your on-boarding from the point at which you enroll, until your handover to BaU is complete and the on-boarding service has been formally signed off.
+Your organisation will be assigned a dedicated project manager and technical resource from within the NHS Secure Boundary team.
+These resources will be your first port of call for support throughout your on-boarding from the point at which you enrol, until your handover to BaU is complete and the on-boarding service has been formally signed off.

 Will adoption of NHS Secure Boundary become mandatory?